 Why aren’t romance novels adapted into movies or TV shows more often?
-Aside from Hallmark channel movies, Fifty Shades of Grey, and the relatively recent Starz hit Outlander, a big-screen romance based on a book is a rare breed.
+Aside from Hallmark channel movies, Fifty Shades of Grey, and the relatively recent Starz hit Outlander, a big-screen romance based on a book is a rare breed…with the notable exception of teen rom-coms on Netflix, cuz kids eat that shit up.
 But if romance is the biggest-selling book genre, and best-selling books are hot Hollywood commodities due to their built-in audiences, then why aren’t there more of them?

 Your first instinct may be to claim sexism, but I don’t think that’s the case – at least not the main reason.
 Most cinematic joints have a romance element of some kind, so it doesn’t make sense to conclude Hollywood execs always shy away from “chick stuff.”
 I think the real deciding factor comes down to how cinematically adaptable a story is, meaning how well it follows a standard story structure.

 I’ve read a lot of craft books, and though they all focus on different aspects of writing, they’re all surprisingly consistent on how a story should be generally structured for maximum effect.
-I go into this structure in detail in my Night Owl Reviews articles.
 A story basically flows like this from start to finish: hook (happens immediately) -> inciting incident (anytime before plot point 1) -> plot point 1 (~25%) -> midpoint (50%) -> plot point 2 (75%) -> climax/denoument (90%).
 Some craft books break this flow into Acts, but the beats are the same.
 Nearly every professionally-made book or movie follows it…

 …Except romance novels.

 For instance, the last romance I read was supposed to be a suspense, though by Chapter 4 I still hadn’t figured out what the hook or inciting incident was supposed to be (meaning I wasn’t given a reason why I should care about the characters, other than they seemed to be decent if painfully bland people).
 In the one before that, an erotic contemporary, the story seemed to kick off right at plot point 1, leaving me scrambling to figure out who the characters were as they boned (and boned and boned…).
 And the one before that, another romantic suspense, the main mystery was established in the first thirty pages as plot point 1, and then…nothing happened.
-The plot did not move one inch forward for nearly 100 more pages, instead focusing on the hero and heroine making googly eyes at each other.
+The plot did not move one inch forward for nearly 100 more pages, instead focusing on the hero and heroine making googly eyes at each other for approximately an infinite amount of time.

 This is a big reason why I don’t finish many romance novels – the story structure just isn’t sound.
 However, I’ll admit I care a lot about plot, probably more than the average romance writer, and my stories tend to be plot-heavy with intricate storylines.
 I’m sure this colors my opinion.
 But without the plot, the characters are just kind of floating in a nebulous cloud of a world, thinking and feeling things for no particular reason other than the author wants them to.